-How to Maintain an Aluminum Sailboat: Best Practices and Mistakes to Avoid
+How to Maintain an Aluminum Sailboat: A Structured Approach for Bluewater and World Cruising

 Choosing an aluminum sailboat for a blue water cruising project means choosing safety.
 Contrary to popular belief, maintaining an aluminum sailboat is neither complicated nor time-consuming.
 By following the manufacturer’s recommendations, corrosion can be kept under control, and an aluminum sailboat can sail for decades while retaining its structural integrity and appearance.